nu-i-sho/ChainLead/README.md

 Of course, analogical syntax construction for reversed arguments order calls of `Pack(o).In` exists too.
 It is `PackXIn(o).WhereXIs`.

 #### `PackFirstInSecond`, `FirstCoverSecond`
-'Pack' and 'Cover' have useful forms for aggregation, they are not carried `PackFirstInSecond` and `FirstCoverSecond`.
-It is not easy to find a good example where `Aggaragete(PackFirstInSecond)` or `Aggaragete(FirstCoverSecond)` is apt.
+'Pack' and 'Cover' have useful non-curried forms for aggregation: `PackFirstInSecond` and `FirstCoverSecond`.
+It is difficult to find a good example where `Aggaragete(PackFirstInSecond)` or `Aggaragete(FirstCoverSecond)` is useful.
 But as you remember we are talking about "Advanced chain building" and using it in each real-life situation is not expected.

 The following image summarizes how the 'Pack' and 'Cover' functions work.